edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part2.md

 ```

 <!-- #region slideshow={"slide_type": "fragment"} -->
-Note the new `project.dynamic` array, the new `tool.pdm.version` table, and that the `project.version` key is gone.
+Note the new `tool.pdm.version` table, that the `project.version` key is gone, and the new `project.dynamic` array.

 We can check the version like so:
 <!-- #endregion -->